adamcorren/pandas_flash_cards/README.md

 # Pandas Flash Cards
+Introducing my very first program, created with Excel and pandas.

-This is a basic program that uses pandas and excel files to create your own flash cards.
+This program utilizes pandas and Excel files to create custom flashcards.

 The program will keep track of your progress by tracking the following stats:

-- Number of time question has been asked
+- Counting the number of times each question has been asked
-- Questino success rate
+- Calculating the success rate for each question
-- Date of last attempt
+- Recording the date of the most recent attempt

 ## Prerequisite Software